phaleth/primatejs-website/docs/modules/stores/file.md

 # File

-This store module facades file-system operations, allowing you to work with binary files.
+This store module facades filesystem operations, allowing you to work with binary files.

 ## Installing

 ```
-yarn add primate-file-store
+npm install primate-file-store
 ```

 ## Using